-Instead I focus on ‘Associations’ - groups of the world's best photographers who are peer reviewed or hand picked for entry into a small collection of the best wedding photographers in the world.
-Entry to something as exclusive as the invite only ‘Best of Wedding Photography’ is worth a hundred awards to me.
+Instead I focus on ‘Associations’ - groups that feature only the very best wedding photographers who have been peer reviewed and hand picked for entry to join a small collection of the most talented, top wedding photographers in the UK and world.
+Entry to something as exclusive as the invitation-only Best of Wedding Photography is worth a hundred photo awards to me.

 I'm also part of the Wedding Photojournalists Association (aka documentary), as well as a member of the International Society of Professional Wedding Photographers, both of which require client and peer testimonials in order for photographers to achieve membership status.